OpenDFM/NeuSym-RAG/documents/database.md

 ...
 $ bash mineru.sh airqa uuids.txt
 ```
-Then, during the PDF parsing process in function `populate`, it will automatically detect and utilize the cached results to accelerate the pipeline functions.
+Then, during the PDF parsing in function `populate`, it will automatically detect and utilize the cached results to accelerate the pipeline.
 For large quantities of papers, we can further launch multiple processes to `magic-pdf` different PDFs partitions.

 ### 🗃️ Batched LLM Summarization